 Ominously, the 2011 paper closes with an accurate prediction: “Continuing vaccine development will only increase the need for the use of combination vaccines, and the future development of larger combinations appears inevitable.”
-Just last year (December 2018), the FDA approved the very first 6-in-1 combination vaccine for babies.
+In December 2018, the FDA approved the very first 6-in-1 combination vaccine for babies.

 What can you do about this?

 Step 1 – Decide if using combo vaccines is for you.
 Use VaxCalc to inspect the combination vaccine ingredients and easily compare them to the individual vaccine ingredients.
 Frequently, the amounts are similar; but not always.
 VaxCalc makes it easy to do this comparison.

 Step 2 – Decide if the advantages of individual shots are for you: